the-other-mariana/circuits-workshop/session02/README.md

 ## Usage

-In the raspberry, open the command prompt and type:
+In the Raspberry, open the command prompt and type:

 ### To Compile